Doctor of Ministry (D.Min.)

 For more information: (626) 815-5447

 The Doctor of Ministry (D.Min.) is the highest professional degree in the practice of ministry, building on education received through the Master of Divinity and on experience gained in the practice of ministry.
-Azusa Pacific Seminary's D.Min. program is available in English and Korean.
+Azusa Pacific Seminary's D.Min. program is available in English, Korean, and Spanish.

 The Doctor of Ministry program focuses on spiritual formation and ministry leadership.
 Through studies in theology and ministry, students grow personally and spiritually, develop cutting-edge skills and competence in the practice of ministry, and make scholarly contributions to the field of ministry practice.